Early Action Deadline: March 1, 2024

 The curriculum at CNC is as academically rigorous as it is industry-facing.
 People from different sectors of the business visit the college on a weekly basis, so that students are up to date on the most pressing matters within the field.
 Click here to read more and watch Megan's video.Megan McClelland, MA Fashion Journalism, 2019 - 2020

 The vibrancy of the course, from its expeditious pace, critique and guidance has allowed me to graduate from the college with a portfolio of work that represents my personality with astute theoretical foundations.
 Click here to read more.Scarlett Baker, MA Fashion Media Practice - Journalism, 2018-2019

 The programme is structured as four 10-week terms.
 The first three are taught and the final term is dedicated to independent study to complete the final projects and a thesis.
-The programme structure consist of modules that are shared across all media programmes that focus on research skills and building critical awareness of current issues as well as developments in the fashion and media industry along with programme specific modules that enables you to acquire technical and practical skills aligned with your careers goals.
+The programme structure consists of modules that are shared across all Fashion Media programmes, which focus on research skills and building critical awareness of current issues as well as developments in the fashion, media and luxury industries along with programme-specific modules that enable you to acquire technical and practical skills aligned with your career goals.

 Fashion Media Futures

-In order for fashion media to stay agile, it is important that companies, brands, publications and indeed individuals are aware of the issues as well as opportunities relevant for the industry now and in the near as well as distant future.
-As part of this, you will be introduced to skills of evaluating how societal, technological, political and economic change and how these impact fashion media.
-In teams consisting of students from different media programmes, students will collaboratively respond to emerging trends and to create new solutions that capitalise on this.
+In order for fashion media to stay agile, it is important that companies, brands, publications and indeed individuals are aware of the issues as well as opportunities relevant to the industry now and in the near, as well as distant, future.
+As part of this, you will be introduced to skills in evaluating societal, technological, political and economic change and how these impact fashion media.
+In teams consisting of students from different Fashion Media programmes, you will collaboratively respond to emerging trends and create new solutions that capitalise on this.

 Fashion Writing & Criticism